papeMK2/LineAuthentication-AspNetCore/README.md

 Tsubasa Yoshino is software developer in Tokyo, Japan.
 Awarded Microsoft MVP (Azure) since October, 2016.
 He's the original owner of this project.

 Takaaki Suzuki is software developer in Fukui, Japan.
 Awarded Microsoft MVP (C#) since July, 2012.
-He's a contributer who led the .NET Standard / .NET 5 support.
+He's a contributer who led the .NET Standard / .NET 5 and LINE Profile+ support.